-Duke’s season likely over after positive coronavirus test ends its ACC tournament
+Duke’s season over after positive coronavirus test ends its ACC tournament

-The news almost certainly will end Duke’s season at 13-11, as the Blue Devils are not likely to receive an at-large bid to the NCAA tournament.
-It would be the first time since 1995 that Duke misses out on March Madness.
+Duke will finish the season at 13-11.
+It will be the first time since 1995 that Duke will miss the NCAA tournament.

+“While our season was different than any other that I can remember, I loved the 2020-21 Duke Basketball team and was honored to be their coach,” Duke Coach Mike Krzyzewski said in a school-issued statement.
+“We have not asked more of any team in our history, and they deserve enormous credit for handling everything like the outstanding young men they are.
+I feel deeply for our players, who have done a terrific job all season in taking care of each other and the team.”

-The Blue Devils already had played two games in the tournament, defeating Boston College on Tuesday and Louisville on Wednesday.
+The Blue Devils had defeated Boston College on Tuesday and Louisville on Wednesday, with the positive test coming after the latter game.
 The Eagles’ season is over, but the Cardinals are widely expected to receive an at-large bid to the NCAA tournament.
 Under NCAA protocols for this year’s tournament, all Tier 1 travel party participants — student-athletes, coaches, trainers, physical therapists, medical and equipment staff, and officials — will have to show seven consecutive negative coronavirus tests before arriving in Indiana, where the tournament entirely will be held.

-According to Matt Norlander of CBS Sports and longtime Louisville reporter Jody Demling, the positive test came from a Duke player who did not see the court against the Cardinals.
+Duke announced that the decision was made “following the positive COVID-19 test for a member of our program’s Tier 1 personnel after Wednesday’s game.”

+Louisville announced Thursday that all of its coronavirus tests from after the Duke game came back negative and that it was confident in its ability to play in the NCAA tournament.

 Duke is the second Division I team to bow out of its tournament because of a positive coronavirus test after the event had started.
 On Friday, Northern Iowa’s Missouri Valley quarterfinal game against Drake was canceled after a positive test among the Panthers’ program.